izure1/hookall/README.md

 ### `trigger` (command: `string`|`number`|`symbol`, ...args: `any`): `Promise<void>`

 Invokes all callback functions registered with the on method.
 The callback function is called in the registered order and can operate asynchronously.
 Therefore, the `await` keyword allows you to wait until all registered callback functions are called.
-If the callback function registered with the `on` method returns a non `undefined` value, it stops subsequent callback function calls and returns that value.
+If the callback function registered with the `on` method returns a `non-undefined` value, it stops subsequent callback function calls and returns that value.

 ```typescript
 const yourCharacter = someGameObject